Wadebridge: Administrative history

 Wadebridge historically straddled the parish of St Breock in Cornwall's Pydar Hundred (west of the River Camel) and the parish of Egloshayle (east of the Camel) in the Trigg Hundred.
 When elected parish and district councils were established under the Local Government Act 1894, Egloshayle parish was included in the Bodmin Rural District and St Breock parish was included in the St Columb Major Rural District.

 Shortly afterwards, it was decided to create a new urban district of Wadebridge, which came into effect on 1 April 1898, taking territory from both St Breock and Egloshayle parishes, including the settlement of Egloshayle itself from the latter.

 Wadebridge Urban District was abolished in 1934.
 Its area was reclassified as a rural parish and given a parish council.
 The parish was included in the new Wadebridge Rural District, which also covered numerous surrounding parishes.
 Wadebridge Rural District was replaced in 1968 by the larger Wadebridge and Padstow Rural District.

 Wadebridge and Padstow Rural District was abolished six years later in 1974 under the Local Government Act 1972, becoming part of the new North Cornwall district.
 As part of the 1974 reforms, parish councils were given the right to declare their parishes to be a town and take the title of town council, which Wadebridge Parish Council took, becoming Wadebridge Town Council.

 North Cornwall district was in turn abolished in 2009.
 Cornwall County Council then took on district-level functions, making it a unitary authority, and was renamed Cornwall Council.

 Transport

 For many years, Wadebridge was a traffic-congested town, through which the route of the A39 trunk road passed; however, in 1991, the Wadebridge bypass was opened, together with the Egloshayle bypass, enabling the two settlements to regain much of their former charm.
 The main shopping street in Wadebridge (Molesworth Street) has subsequently been pedestrianised through construction of an inner link road, allowing traffic-free shopping.

-Local bus services are operated by Go Cornwall Bus and Kernow, with routes to Boscastle, Bude, Launceston, Padstow and Truro.
+Local bus services are operated by Go Cornwall Bus and also until February 2026 Kernow, with routes to Boscastle, Bude, Launceston, Port Issac, Padstow and Truro.

 Wadebridge no longer has its own national railway station, since its closure in 1967.
 The nearest is now Bodmin Parkway, on the Cornish Main Line, which is served by services to Plymouth, Cardiff, London Paddington and Penzance.